rsmp-nordic/sxl-tools/README.md

 ---------------------

 * Requires: gem install rubyXL
+* Usage: xlsx2yaml [options] [XLSX]
+* -s, --site.
+Prints site information.
+Includes also id, version and date
-* Prints extended version information using the -e flag constructor, reviewed, approved, created-date and rsmp-version
+* -e, --extended.
+Prints extended version information: constructor, reviewed, approved, created-date and rsmp-version
-* Prints site information using the -s flag, id, version and date
 * If using the -s flag in combination with the -e flag, then also the ntsObjectId field is added
-* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "value" field is added where "values" cannot easily be used.
+* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" field is added if type is not boolean and there is predefined values to choose from.
 Enable using the -e flag
 * Typical usage:
   Output to rsmp_schema: No extra options needed Output to rst-format for the SXL TLC specification: Use the -e flag (for "value")